eddayyy/eddayyy/README.md

 - **Technologies:** GitHub
 - **Skills Developed:** AI Algorithms ∙ Game Development

+### Chess Engine

+Developed a chess engine that supports both human vs human and human vs AI modes.
+The project was built using C++ and SDL for the graphical interface.
+The AI opponent is powered by the alpha-beta pruning algorithm to optimize its decision-making process.

+- **Programming Languages:* C++
+- **Technologies:** SDL, GitHub
+- **Skills Developed:** AI Algorithms, Game Development, Graphical Interface

 ### Portfolio Website

 Developed a personal website by self-learning HTML and CSS.
 This website was deployed using GitHub Pages.
 It contains my resume, profile picture, and a list of courses I have taken.